 - All of your work will be done in the booklet.
-Make sure your name is on the front cover. - Open your booklet to (page 1/page 17) and follow along while I read the Notes to Student: - Today you will read and answer questions and then you will complete a writing activity. - Use a pencil or a pen. - Read all choices carefully before choosing the best answer. - Completely fill in the circle that represents your answer (for example, •). - You may use a dictionary or thesaurus at any time. - Stop at the stop sign. - [Day 1 only] You may not look ahead in the booklet. - [Day 2 only] You may not look ahead in the booklet, and you may not go back to work on the tasks from another day. - Do your best to answer all the questions.
+Make sure your name is on the front cover. - Open your booklet to (page 1/page 17) and follow along while I read the Notes to Student: - Today you will read and answer questions, and then complete a writing activity. - Read all choices carefully before choosing the best answer. - Remember to choose only one answer for each question. - Completely colour the circle beside your answer (for example, •). - You may use a dictionary at any time. - Stop at the stop sign and close your booklet. - Do your best to answer all the questions.
 If you are unsure of an answer, choose your best answer and move on.
 Don't spend too much time on any one question. - If you want to change an answer, cross it out or erase it completely and fill in the circle beside your new answer. - You will have 45 minutes for the reading section.
-When you get to the stop sign, go back to the beginning to make sure you have answered all the questions and close your booklet.
+When you get to the stop sign, go back to the beginning of today's work to make sure you have answered all the questions and close your booklet.
 After you've done that, you can work on your quiet activity at your desk until I announce the stretch break.
 [Teacher can specify the quiet activity.] - Do you have any questions? - Please begin.

-Teacher Instructions Step 5

-- Begin timing the 45 minutes for the reading section. - Circulate around the room to make sure students are following directions and are at the correct place in their booklets. - Encourage any students who finish the reading section early to check their work and silently read a book at their desks (or other quiet activity) until the break is announced. - When the 45 minutes are up, or earlier if all students have finished, announce the stretch break (5-15 minutes, duration at your discretion).

-- Now we are going to take a stretch break. - Please close your assessment booklet and leave it on your desk. - After the break, we will begin the writing activity.

-- After the stretch break, students should return to their desks.
-Ensure students' pencils are sharp to improve readability. - You will lead students through a pre-writing activity.
+Step 5 Teacher Instructions Begin timing the 45 minutes for the reading section.
+Circulate around the room to make sure students are following directions and are at the correct place in their booklets.
+Encourage any students who finish the reading section early to check their work and silently read a book at their desks (or other quiet activity) until the break is announced.
+When the 45 minutes are up, or earlier if all students have finished, announce the stretch break (5-15 minutes).
+Step 6 Teacher Script \Box Please close your assessment booklet and leave it on your desk. · · After the break, we will begin the writing activity.
+If needed, you will have more time after the writing activity to complete the reading section.
+Now we are going to take a stretch break.
+Step 7 Teacher Instructions After the stretch break, students should return to their desks.
+Ensure students' pencils are sharp to improve readability.
+You will lead students through a pre-writing activity.
 Do not record ideas on the board since students must work independently.

-- Please open your assessment booklet to the writing section on (page 12/page 30). - Read the instructions. - Take a minute to think about what you would like to write about. - Now we are going to share some of your ideas before you begin planning your writing on your own.

-After students read the instructions, they may discuss in partners and/or as a whole class their ideas about the writing prompt before they begin planning their writing (3-5 minutes).
+Step 8 Teacher Script \Box • Please open your assessment booklet to the writing section on (page 12/page 30).
+Read the instructions.
+Take a minute to think about what you would like to write about.
+Now we are going to share some of your ideas before you begin planning your writing on your own.
+Step 9 Teacher Instructions After students read the instructions, they may discuss in partners and/or as a whole class their ideas about the writing prompt before they begin planning their writing (3-5 minutes)

+minutes).